 Your deduction is limited by the amount of your taxable income, so if you take a loss on your business, you can't also take the health insurance deduction.
 You also can't take a deduction for any months that you or your spouse are eligible for group health insurance with an employer.

 Every business has operating expenses, and a sole proprietorship is no different.
 As long as your expenses are "ordinary and necessary," in the parlance of the Internal Revenue Service, you can claim them on your tax return.
-In addition to health insurance, common deductions include equipment, charitable contributions, entertainment, travel, capital assets and meals.
+In addition to health insurance, common deductions include equipment, utilities, subscriptions, travel, and capital assets.

 Records and audits